tfindelkind-redis/azure-managed-redis-terraform/README.md

 ### When to Use Each Provider

-**Use AzAPI when you need:**
+**Use AzAPI for maximum feature coverage:**
-- ✅ RDB or AOF persistence
+- ✅ All features supported (persistence, geo-replication, zones, identity, CMK)
-- ✅ Geo-replication across regions
+- ✅ Latest API features immediately available
-- ✅ Zone redundancy
+- ✅ Clusterless deployments
 - ✅ Defer upgrade control
-- ✅ Latest API features
+- ✅ Recommended for new deployments

-**Use AzureRM when you need:**
+**Use AzureRM for native Terraform experience:**
-- ✅ Managed Identity (SystemAssigned or UserAssigned)
+- ✅ Basic features (clustering, HA, modules)
-- ✅ Customer Managed Key (CMK) encryption
+- ✅ Managed Identity and Customer Managed Keys
-- ✅ Integration with other AzureRM resources
 - ✅ Native Terraform resource experience

-**You can switch anytime** - the module handles the complexity!
+- ✅ Good for simpler deployments
+- ❌ Missing: Persistence, Geo-replication, Zones, Clusterless mode

+**Best Practice:** Start with AzAPI (`use_azapi = true`) for complete feature coverage.
+You can switch anytime!

 ### �🔐 Authentication Setup only for Github Workflows
 Choose your preferred authentication method: